littleblackfish/find-by-SNP/README.md

 ### Mechanism

 The python script identify.py will parse only the homozygous SNPs from the vcf and calculate the hamming distance for each cultivar in the database.
-It will then report the best matching individual, in the case of r3kg data, this is the cultivar name.
+It will then report the normalized hamming distances for each sample in the database.
+Normalization is done by the number of (homozygous) SNPs that exist both in the unknown vcf and the database, which is also reported in the output.
+The last three lines of the output will be the best three matches and associated hamming distances.

 ### Usage